 As a small business owner, you know the ins and outs of your company like the back of your hand.
-So when you need to remedy a situation or drive your business forward, it might feel like you’re the only one who’s equipped to do it.
+Or if you’re just starting a business, you might feel totally out of your depths.
+So when you need advice on how to remedy a situation or drive your business forward, you might not know where to turn for it.
+Luckily, there are plenty of small business associations that can provide you with the answers, advice, and tools you need to grow your business and become the best small business owner you can be.

-When you’re connected to other like-minded entrepreneurs, you’ll have a wealth of small business knowledge and experience to tap into when you need some advice or inspiration for your own company.
+By connecting to other like-minded entrepreneurs, you’ll have access to a wealth of small business knowledge and experience to tap into when you need advice or inspiration for your own company.
+If you’re ready to learn new skills and grow your small business, one of the smartest moves you can make is to join a small business association.
+Below, we’ll go over some of the top options so you can find the best ones for your business.

-There are some small business associations that every small business owner should be a part of.
+Perfect for any industry and any small business owner, these are the 18 essential small business associations every entrepreneur should be a part of.

-You already know that the Small Business Administration is the government organization that guarantees affordable loans for small businesses… But did you know that they provide invaluable small business resources for entrepreneurs, too?
+You already know that the Small Business Administration is the government organization that guarantees affordable business loans for small businesses, but did you know they provide invaluable resources for entrepreneurs, too?

 In general, the SBA is a great resource for all things small business, so don’t miss out on anything the SBA has to offer—both online or in your local area.